Meet the Team

 is at the heart of what we do

-All staff involved in the delivery of the education programme hold an enhanced DBS check.
+All staff involved in delivering the education program hold an enhanced DBS check.

 JEMMA BULMER BA (HONS) – HEAD OF LIVING HISTORY

-Jemma has worked in the museum and heritage industry since graduating from an English Literature BA in 2004.
+Jemma has worked in the museum and heritage industry since graduating with a BA (Hons) in English Literature in 2004.
 Her work has been focused on Historical education, both formal and informal.
-She is a passionate story teller with a particular interest in bringing characters from the past alive.
+She is a passionate storyteller with a particular interest in bringing characters from the past alive.

 EMMA GRIMMER BA (HONS), BSC (HONS), PGCE.